kellylougheed/a-frame-resume/README.md

 ## Instructions

 Fork and clone this repository or start from scratch.
-If you're using a fork of this repository, we've already linked A-Frame and Jquery for you.
+If you're using a fork of this repository, we've already linked A-Frame for you.

 ## Ideas